John Fire Lame Deer: Lame Deer, Seeker of Visions

-The book is about Lame Deer's later life, when he decided that he wanted to be a teacher and a healer.
+The book recounts Lame Deer's life and provides insight to his belief in the power of ritual in life - each experience or stage completing and beginning a new circle.
+During his journey to be a teacher and a healer, he believed a medicine man ought to experience the full breadth of human experience.
 Erdoes writes of Lame Deer's opinions of Elk, Bear, Buffalo, Coyote, and Badger medicine, and the importance Lakota ceremonial traditions played in his later life and eventual understanding of the world.